markwhebert/Hebert-Mark-Front-End-Project5/README.md

 #Directions for Use:
-Use the search bar to find places you want to go, and the air quality of each place.
+Lauch the site by opening the index.html file in your browser.
+Use the search bar to find places you want to go and the air quality of each place.
 For example, enter "camping" into the search bar, and the results will show you spots to camp in your area that have the cleanest air.
+NOTE: This application only works for the United States.

 #APIs & Libraries: